brainpaingames/mesa/mesa/examples/advanced/sugarscape_g1mt/Readme.md

     c. **Propose Data Collection:** Propose the most direct way to get the missing data.
 This MUST be a plan to log new, structured JSON data to the database via the `DatabaseLogger` or, if the data may already exist, a plain SQL query to find it.
     d. **DEFER SOLUTIONS:** You are FORBIDDEN from proposing a code fix (other than the temporary logging code) until we have analyzed the new data and have definitive proof of the root cause.
 Do not guess.

-**2. STRICT THREE-PHASE PROTOCOL: NO EXCEPTIONS.**
+**2. STRICT TWO-PHASE PROTOCOL: NO EXCEPTIONS.**
-All development MUST proceed in three distinct, sequential phases.
+All development MUST proceed in two distinct, sequential phases.
 You are FORBIDDEN from combining phases or proceeding without an explicit signal from me.

-*   **PHASE 1: DESIGN DISCUSSION.**
-    *   Your task: High-level discussion of the feature or the data-driven bug fix.
-Stress-test the idea.
-Identify edge cases.
-    *   Your output MUST NOT contain an implementation plan or any lines of final code.
-    *   You MUST **HALT** and wait for my explicit confirmation: **"The design is confirmed."**

-*   **PHASE 2: IMPLEMENTATION PLAN.**
+*   **PHASE 1: DESIGN & IMPLEMENTATION PLAN.**
-    *   Prerequisite: I must have confirmed the design.
-    *   Your task: Create a detailed, step-by-step plan listing specific actions in specific files.
+    *   Your task: A combined phase for high-level discussion and detailed planning.
+Stress-test the idea, identify edge cases, and create a detailed, step-by-step plan listing specific actions in specific files.
     *   Your output MUST NOT contain the final, complete code.
-    *   You MUST **HALT** and wait for my explicit confirmation: **"The plan is approved, proceed."**
+    *   You MUST **HALT** and wait for my explicit approval to proceed (e.g., "The plan is approved," "Okay, proceed," "Go on").

-*   **PHASE 3: CODE GENERATION.**
+*   **PHASE 2: CODE GENERATION.**
     *   Prerequisite: I must have approved the plan.
     *   Your task: Generate the complete, final code for the required files.